This document supercedes Mask and General PPE Guidance for Essential Penn Laboratory Personnel

 - Surgical-style masks will be the primary mask worn in the lab.

 - A limited supply of surgical-style masks may also be available through your School or Center to assist you if you are unable to source your own masks.
+Emergency supplies are available from EHRS using this link.

 Surgical-style masks have similar construction as surgical masks but are not manufactured for clinical use.
 These masks are non-sterile and do not carry FDA approvals.
 Surgical style masks are composed of three layers.
 The outer layers are composed of a non-woven, non-linting fabric.
 The center layer is a melt-blow polypropylene.
 The mask will have elastic ear straps.
 It is strongly recommended that surgical-style masks be sourced only through Penn approved vendors.